thaithcock/YouTubeExtractor/README.md

 This library was only created to extract video stream URLs from YouTube, not provide a video player.
 [ExoMedia](https://github.com/brianwernick/ExoMedia) is a great library for playing the video streams to the user.
 See the sample app for an example.

 ## ProGuard
-This library uses [OkHttp](https://github.com/square/okhttp) and [Rhino](https://github.com/facebook/stetho/tree/master/stetho-js-rhino#proguard) under the hood, so you may need to apply their ProGuard rules.
+This library uses [OkHttp](https://github.com/square/okhttp), [Moshi](https://github.com/square/moshi#proguard) and [Rhino](https://github.com/facebook/stetho/tree/master/stetho-js-rhino#proguard) under the hood, so you may need to apply their ProGuard rules.

 ## Notes
 This library is intentionally being kept pretty lightweight, with the main priority being the stream URLs.

 Known Failure Points:
 - Videos that are age restricted
-- Videos that are Audio only
+- Videos that are audio only

 License
 --------

-    Copyright 2017 Commit 451
+    Copyright 2018 Commit 451

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.